Prior Chairs, Leadership, and Trainees

 Philip E. Oyer, MD, PhD

-Philip E. Oyer is the Roy B. Cohn-Theodore A. Falasco Professor Emeritus of Cardiothoracic Surgery and former acting interim Chair of the Department of Cardiothoracic Surgery.
+Philip E. Oyer is the Roy B. Cohn-Theodore A. Falasco Professor Emeritus of Cardiothoracic Surgery and former acting interim department chair.
 Oyer co-develops and is the lead surgeon on the implant of the first mechanical ventricular assist device (VAD) as a successful bridge-to-transplant in a patient at Stanford in 1984.

 Vaughn Starnes, MD

-Vaughn Starnes serves as director of Stanford's heart-lung transplantation program from 1989 to 1992 and successfully performs the world’s first lobar transplant, using a lung segment from a living donor.
+Vaughn Starnes serves as director of Stanford's heart-lung transplantation program from 1989 to 1992.
+He performs the first single, left lung transplant at Stanford on June 22, 1989.
+On October 1990, he performs the first double lung transplant at Stanford.
+The procedure is the 14th lung transplant completed at Stanford and he successfully performs the world’s first lobar transplant, using a lung segment from a living donor.

 Michael Dake, MD